Before you apply for Core Training you should check that you're eligible.

 Offers, references and scoresheet

-Following interview all applicants will receive a total score, a unique ranking and will be deemed successful or unsuccessful and will be informed of this via Oriel.
+Following interview, you will receive a total score, a unique ranking and will be deemed successful or unsuccessful and will be informed of this via Oriel.

-Offers will be made to those successful applicants that have ‘matched’ to a post and will be based on the applicant’s ranking and preferences.
-Initial offers will be made via Oriel by 5pm on Thursday 30 March 2023.
+Offers will be made to those who are successful and have ‘matched’ to a post and will be based on the your ranking and preferences.
+Initial offers will be made via Oriel by 5pm on Thursday 26 March 2024.

 Following initial offers being released, further offers will be made in subsequent iterations.

-Applicants have 48 hours from the time of offer (excluding weekends) to confirm via Oriel whether they wish to accept, reject or hold their offer.
+You have 48 hours from the time of offer (excluding weekends) to confirm via Oriel whether you wish to accept, reject or hold your offer.
 Offers made after the hold deadline will only have the option to accept or reject.

 References will only be requested when an offer has been accepted.

-Scoresheets will be released to all applicants on Thursday 4 May 2023; therefore, you do not need to request your scoresheets after interview as we will be unable to provide them until the date above.
+Scoresheets will be released to all on (date to be confirmed) therefore, you do not need to request your scoresheets after interview as we will be unable to provide them until the date above.

 Allocation

-Once an applicant has accepted a Core Surgical Training CT1/ST1 post, their information will be passed to their relevant region who will contact them directly to complete the allocation process.
+Once you have accepted a Core Surgical Training CT1/ST1 post, your information will be passed to their relevant region who will contact you directly to complete the allocation process.

-Further information on how to request a deferred start date or training less than full time (LTFT) can be found on the Medical Specialty Recruitment page.
+Further information on how to request a deferred start date or training less than full time (LTFT) can be found on the Medical Specialty Recruitment pages.

 Next steps and roles and responsibilities